 Multiple Scrum Teams often work together on the same product.
 One Product Backlog is used to describe the upcoming work on the product.
 A Product Backlog attribute that groups items is then employed.

-Product backlog grooming is the act of adding detail, estimates, andpriority to items in the Product Backlog.
+Product backlog grooming is the act of adding detail, estimates, and order to items in the Product Backlog.
 This is an ongoing process in which the Product Owner and the Development Team collaborate on the details of Product Backlog items.
 During Product Backlog grooming, items are reviewed and revised.
 However, they can be updated at any time by the Product Owner or at the Product Owner’s discretion.

 Grooming is a part-time activity during a Sprint between the Product Owner and the Development Team.
 Often the Development Team has the domain knowledge to perform grooming itself.
 How and when grooming is done is decided by the Scrum Team.
 Grooming usually consumes no more than 10% of the capacity of the Development Team.